2006 Milwaukee Bucks: Blunted Optimism

 Bogut, still in a learning phase, only averaged nine points per game, but he combined with forward Jammal Magloire to hit the boards and helped shore up the middle.
 Milwaukee got their offensive juice from Michael Reed, a 25ppg scorer.
 T. J. Ford, a skilled ballhandler who averaged seven assists per game, also chipped in double-digit scoring.
 So did Bobby Simmons.
 While the Bucks were still a problematic team defensively, their offense ranked in the middle of the league.

 Milwaukee played well early in the season.
-They knocked off the defending champion San Antoino Spurs.
+They knocked off the defending champion San Antonio Spurs.
 The Bucks beat the Cleveland Cavaliers, who had LeBron James starting to come into his own.
 By the end of December, Milwaukee was 16-11 and had the third-best record in the Eastern Conference.

 After a 93-92 win over the Chicago Bulls, another team on the playoff bubble, the Bucks started to slip.
 They lost four of five, including twice to Cleveland.
 Milwaukee lost three games to the league’s elite—San Antonio, along with the Dallas Mavericks and Detroit Pistons.